KiranKumarAlugonda/mean-seed/README.md

 # MEAN (Mongo Express Angular Node) stack
-*MongoDB Express.js AngularJS Node.js + Grunt Jasmine LESS*
+*MongoDB Express.js AngularJS Node.js + Grunt Jasmine*
+This is project is meant to be a starting point for full stack javascript HTML5 websites and mobile apps (cross platform, responsive, can optionally be wrapped with TriggerIO, Phonegap, etc.).
+It's meant to be more specific than barebones language specific seeds such as angular-seed so you can start out with core user functionality (login, sign up, forgot password) out of the box but broad and modularized enough to be used for a wide variety of applications.
+Angular and Node are the core technologies and Express, Mongo (using mongodb-native) and Grunt are pretty heavily integrated but all other technologies can be swapped as needed with a little bit of work.
 - mongodb-native is used (rather than mongoose) as the npm plugin for the node-mongoDB interface.
 - Other key technologies used:
-	- Grunt.js (build tool)
+	- Grunt.js - build tool.
-	- Jasmine (testing framework - used for both frontend (with Karma) and backend (with jasmine-node) testing)
+	- Jasmine - testing framework - used for both frontend (with Karma) and backend (with jasmine-node) testing.
+Can switch in other testing frameworks in place of Jasmine if you want.
-	- LESS (CSS pre-processor.
-Twitter Bootstrap CSS framework is currently NOT used but can be easily integrated.)
+	- LESS - CSS pre-processor.
+Twitter Bootstrap CSS framework is currently NOT used but can be easily integrated.
+SASS/SCSS/Compass can be switched in instead of LESS pretty easily as well.
+- For a full list of dependencies / technologies see below, though many of the non-core ones can be switched out as necessary.
+	- frontend: `app/src/lib`
+	- backend: `package.json`

+Feel free to fork the project to make seeds with other default technologies (Mongoose instead of mongo-db-native, SASS instead of LESS, Mocha instead of Jasmine for backend tests, etc.).
+Any suggestions for improvement welcome!

 ### NOTE: In general, each (major) directory should have its own README file to avoid this one from getting bloated and hard to follow.
 Currently there is (just) a README specific to the frontend in the `app/src` folder.